 The Washington County Board of Commissioners follows these meeting procedures in accordance with the County Charter as revised by the voters in 2008.

-Meetings are held at the Charles D. Cameron Public Services Building, 155 N. First Avenue, Hillsboro, Oregon 97124.
+Regular Board meetings are held at the Auditorium, in the Charles D. Cameron Public Services Building, 155 North First Avenue, Hillsboro, Oregon 97124.

 Current Meeting Schedule